uplink42/MassMailing/README.md

 *Hit send!
 The script continues executing even if you close the page.
 It will send a confirmation message to the sender after it's done.
 You can keep track of progress and previous mailings in the Statistics page.
 You can control the speed of which e-mails are sent by adding a simple sleep() command in pages/upload.php.

+#To-do
+Create groups in the UI

+Display a preview before sending

+Improved responsive content for some email clients